emilmalta/whisper/README.md

 ## wf_sim()

-The `wf_sim` function produves a vector of allele frequencies using WF simulation.
+The `wf_sim` function produces a vector of allele frequencies using WF simulation.
 By default, population size is `250`, initial allele frequency is `0.5`, and `100` generations are produced.